Western African Ebola epidemic: Healthcare settings

-A number of Ebola Treatment Centres were set up in the area, supported by international aid organisations and staffed by a combination of local and international staff.
-Each treatment centre is divided into a number of distinct and rigorously separate areas.
-For patients, there is a triage area, and low- and high-risk care wards.
-For staff, there are areas for preparation and decontamination.
-An important part of each centre is an arrangement for safe burial or cremation of bodies, required to prevent further infection.
+Several Ebola treatment centres were set up in the area, supported by international aid organisations and staffed by a combination of local and international staff.
+An important part of each centre is an arrangement for the safe burial or cremation of bodies, required to prevent further infection.
 In January 2015, a new treatment and research centre was built by Rusal and Russia in the city of Kindia in Guinea.
 It is one of the most modern medical centres in Guinea.
 Also in January, MSF admitted its first patients to a new treatment centre in Kissy, an Ebola hotspot on the outskirts of Freetown, Sierra Leone.
 The centre has a maternity unit for pregnant women with the virus.

 Although the WHO does not advise caring for Ebola patients at home, in some cases it became a necessity when no hospital treatment beds were available.
 For those being treated at home, the WHO advised informing the local public health authority and acquiring appropriate training and equipment.
 UNICEF, USAID and Samaritan's Purse began to take measures to provide support for families that were forced to care for patients at home by supplying caregiver kits intended for interim home-based interventions.
 The kits included protective clothing, hydration items, medicines, and disinfectant, among other items.
 Even where hospital beds were available, it was debated whether conventional hospitals are the best place to care for Ebola patients, as the risk of spreading the infection is high.
 In October, the WHO and non-profit partners launched a program in Liberia to move infected people out of their homes into ad hoc centres that could provide rudimentary care.
 Health facilities with low-quality systems for preventing infection were involved as sites of amplification during viral outbreaks.